 Car seat safety

-- Keep your baby rear-facing in the back seat until she is 2 years old, or until she reaches the maximum height 54 and weight for the car seat.
+- Keep your baby rear-facing in the back seat until he is

 - Use car seats that are less than 6 years old.

 - Never use a car seat after it has been in an accident.

 - Never put your baby’s car seat in the front seat,

 especially if your car has an air bag.

 - Make sure all straps and buckles are securely and

 properly adjusted.
 The harness straps should be snug

 and should lie flat against your baby’s shoulders.